kelset/mental-health-resources/README.md

 # 🌍 General

+_In this area, I’m putting general links and resources, divided by area - you don’t need to be a developer or a OSS maintainer to use them 🤗 if you have any suggestions for items to add to these lists, please open an issue or submit a PR._

 ## 📩 Newsletters

 - [Barking at the wrong tree](https://www.bakadesuyo.com/)
 - [Slow Growth](https://slowgrowth.com/)
 - [After Babel](https://www.afterbabel.com/)

+## 📹 YouTube

+To make it simple, I’ve put it all in this [YouTube playlist](https://www.youtube.com/playlist?list=PLiD6R_aXkpLgYDKrj1gkqdzL2qsKUUfUk) to make it easy to consume.

+Also, I have a YouTube channel now where I talk with other developers about mental health, so [check it out](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w)!

 ## 🎙 Podcasts